MicroStrategy/rest-api-docs/docs/common-workflows/manage-consolidation-objects/update-a-consolidation-object.md

 :::tip

-For more details on how to set format properties, please refer to [Format Samples for Derived Elements](../manage-derived-element-objects/format-samples.md).
+For more details on how to set format properties, please refer to [Format samples for derived elements](../manage-derived-element-objects/format-samples.md).

 :::